Duvier Riascos

-Duvier Riascos ([ˈduβjeɾ ˈrjaskos]; born 26 June 1986) is a Colombian professional football player who plays as a forward.
+Duvier Riascos ([ˈduβjeɾ ˈrjaskos]; born 26 June 1986) is a Colombian professional footballer who plays as a forward.
 He is known as the "Snake" mainly due to his celebration when he scores.

-Club career
+Career

-Shanghai Shenhua FC
+Shanghai Shenhua

 On 1 February 2010, it was announced that Riascos joined Shanghai Shenhua on loan from América de Cali.
 Riascos made his Chinese Super League debut on 27 March, in a 0–2 away loss to Changsha Ginde.
 He scored his first goal for Shanghai on his second appearance, in a 2–1 away win over Nanchang Bayi on 3 April.
 Riascos won the Golden Boot Award after scoring 20 goals in 28 appearances in the 2010 Chinese Super League season.

-Puebla FC
+Puebla

 Duvier was sent out on loan to Mexican Primera División club Puebla on 8 July 2011.

 Riascos made his debut for Puebla on 23 July 2011 against Atlas coming in as a sub in the second half playing only 22 minutes.
 Riascos scored his first goal as a starter in minute 21 winning 2–0 in the first half before Pachuca tied the game 2–2.
 Riascos ended his first season well with 6 goals in 16 games before he was sold to Tijuana.